kirshr/NextBestDev/README.md

 ## NAIT Project

-This project is being developed by Kiran Shrestha, a current student at NAIT
+This project was developed by Kiran Shrestha, as student at NAIT.

-# Intructions

-In the future, there will be a list of intructions on how to use this app
+NextBestDev is a SPA made using NextJs